25 Top-Rated Tourist Attractions in Washington State

 Bellingham is north of Seattle, less than an hour from the Canadian border.
 It's an access point for several iconic Pacific Northwest adventures, including Mount Baker.
 The town also has a notable collegiate appeal and culture, known for its laid-back vibe and a community emphasis on outdoor adventure.

-In the surrounding area, visitors can take scenic drives through the mass fields of Skagit Valley tulips in spring, or follow the twisting, narrow route of Chuckanut Drive year-round.
+In the surrounding area, visitors can take scenic drives through the mass fields of Skagit Valley tulips in spring or follow the twisting, narrow route of Chuckanut Drive year-round.
+The Chuckanut Mountains, or the Chuckanuts, are a recreation staple in the area, home to many of the best kikes and best campgrounds near Bellingham.
+Another popular outdoor attraction is Whatcom Falls Park, with four sets of falls and numerous walking trails.

 14. Mount Baker-Snoqualmie National Forest

 The Mount Baker-Snoqualmie National Forest runs along the slopes of the Cascade Mountains, with North Cascades National Park to the south and the Canadian border to the north.
-The wide range of recreational opportunities include numerous hiking trails, forest cabin rentals, alpine climbing, and one of the best ski resorts in Washington state.
+The wide range of recreational opportunities includes numerous hiking trails, forest cabin rentals, alpine climbing, and one of the best ski resorts in Washington state.

 15. Sol Duc Hot Springs

 The Sol Duc Hot Springs Resort is operated by a concessionaire and features rooms, cabins, and suites adjacent to the Sol Duc River.
 Those staying within the resort have free access to the mineral pools and spas, and anyone interested in checking out the rejuvenating water can pay a day-use fee.
-The resort also operates a nearby campground for pitching a tent or parking an RV.

 16. Pacific Crest Trail